- Apply nowThe program starts once a year

 - Applied Control

-In the 2nd semester you follow these track-specific modules:
+In the 2nd semester you choose 2 of these modules:

 - Big Data and Small Data